-By bridging human creativity with machine accuracy we teach metalworking robots to do the jobs others can't do.
+Rivelin bridges human creativity with machine accuracy to teach metalworking robots to do the jobs people don't want to.

 slide 4 to 6 of 6